jdidion/atropos/doc/guide.rst

 read <more-than-one>`).
 This is how a command may look like to trim one of two possible 3' adapters::

-    cutadapt -a TGAGACACGCA -a AGGCACACAGGG -o output.fastq input.fastq
+    atropos -a TGAGACACGCA -a AGGCACACAGGG -o output.fastq input.fastq

 The adapter sequences can also be read from a FASTA file.
 Instead of giving an explicit adapter sequence, you need to write ``file:`` followed by the name of the FASTA file::

-    cutadapt -a file:adapters.fasta -o output.fastq input.fastq
+    atropos -a file:adapters.fasta -o output.fastq input.fastq

 All of the sequences in the file ``adapters.fasta`` will be used as 3' adapters.
 The other adapter options ``-b`` and ``-g`` also support this.
 Again, only the best matching adapter is trimmed from each read.

-When cutadapt has multiple adapter sequences to work with, either specified explicitly on the command line or via a FASTA file, it decides in the following way which adapter should be trimmed:
+When atropos has multiple adapter sequences to work with, either specified explicitly on the command line or via a FASTA file, it decides in the following way which adapter should be trimmed: